evheniy/TwitterBootstrapBundle/README.md

 TwitterBootstrapBundle
 =================

-This bundle provides Twitter Bootstrap in Symfony2 from CDN netdna.bootstrapcdn.com
+This bundle provides [Twitter Bootstrap][1] in Symfony2 from CDN netdna.bootstrapcdn.com

 Documentation
 -------------